Vietnam.vn - Nền tảng quảng bá Việt Nam

 This passive mechanism allows for quiet operation and reduced dust buildup, which are both drawbacks of fan-cooled laptops.
 While this may seem like an advantage, it’s actually not, as the lack of heat dissipation makes it much more difficult to keep components cool during heavy workloads.
 Additionally, increasing the screen size from 13 inches to 15 inches can increase temperatures when users are working with heavier applications.

 Before Apple releases a product to the market, the company conducts extensive testing and validation to ensure that it meets the needs of the industry.
-However, when purchasing a fanless and high-priced device, you are assured that the device will be efficient for the activities it is running without worrying about overheating, which in the worst case can reach thermal throttling levels and reduce its performance.
+However, when purchasing a fanless and high-priced device, you are assured that the device will be efficient for the activities it is running without having to worry about overheating, which in the worst case can reach thermal throttling levels and reduce its performance.

 The arguably important limitation on the 15-inch MacBook Air is the cooling system.